collective-sense-commons/csc-mainsite/README.md

-## Quick Links

-- Our chat service, [CSC Mattermost](https://chat.collectivesensecommons.org/).
-Sign in or create no-cost account using your email address.
-Select the "Agora" team if asked.
+## Welcome to Collective Sense Commons

-- Status of CSC services: [status.collectivesensecommons.org](https://status.collectivesensecommons.org/)
+Status of CSC services: [status.collectivesensecommons.org](https://status.collectivesensecommons.org/)

-## About Collective Sense Commons

 Collective Sense Commons is a public benefit project organized and supported by Peter Kaminski and others to provide coordination, communication, and sensemaking tools to individuals and organizations that are involved with collective sensemaking.